 Undilated and dilated prescription measurements

 Orbscan corneal topography

 Full dilated eye health examination

 Upon completion of the refractive evaluation, we will be able to determine whether LASIK or PRK is the best choice for your eyes.
 Depending on the results of the examination you may be a better candidate for a procedure other than LASIK or PRK.
-Please allow 2 hours to complete a refractive surgery evaluation.
+With the additional testing and dilation, please allow 2 hours to complete a refractive surgery evaluation.